google-deepmind/mujoco/doc/XMLreference.rst

    This flag disables implicit integration with respect to joint damping in the Euler integrator.
 See the :ref:`Numerical Integration<geIntegration>` section for more details.

+.. _option-flag-autoreset:

+:at:`autoreset`: :at-val:`[disable, enable], "enable"`
+   This flag disables the automatic reseting of the simulation state when numerical issues are detected.

 .. _option-flag-override:

 :at:`override`: :at-val:`[disable, enable], "disable"`